-and so, $\RIP$ in this case is a supremum of at least $(ep/k)^k$ many averages.
-As is well-understood from the literature on concentration of measure or even the union bound, one would require exponential tails on the initial random vectors to allow a good control on $\RIP(\cdot, \cdot)$ if the usual gram matrix is used.
-Does this mean that the situation is hopeless if the initial random vectors do not exponential tails?
-The short answer is not necessarily.
-Viewing the matrix $\Sigma_n$ (the ``population'' gram matrix) as a target, there have been many variations of the sample mean gram matrix estimator that are shown to provide exponential tails even though the initial observations are heavy tailed.
-See, for example, \cite{Catoni12}, \cite{Wei17} and \cite{Catoni17} along with the references therein for more details on the estimator and its properties.
-It should be noted that they do not study the estimator accuracy with respect to the RIP-norm.
-We do not prove it here and will be explored in the future. \item \emph{Outlier Contamination:} Real data, more often than not, is contaminated with outliers and it is a hard problem to remove/classify observations in case contamination is present.
-Robust statistics provide estimators that can ignore or down-weigh the observations suspected to be outliers and behave comparably when there is no contamination present in the data.
-Some simple examples include entry-wise median, or trimmed mean.
-See \cite{Minsker15} and reference therein for some more examples.
-Almost none of these estimators are simple averages but behave regularly in the sense that they can be expressed as averages up to a negligible asymptotic error. \cite{Chen13} provide a simple estimator of the gram matrix under adversarial corruption and case-wise contamination. \item \emph{Indirect Observations:} This example is taken from \cite{Loh12}.
+hence, $\RIP$ in this case is the supremum in the order of $(ep/k)^k$ many averages.
+As is well-understood from the literature on concentration of measure or even the union bound, one would require exponential tails on the initial random vectors to allow a good control on $\RIP(\cdot, \cdot)$ if the usual Gram matrix is used.
+Does this mean that the situation is hopeless if the initial random vectors do not have exponential tails?
+The short answer is ``not necessarily.''
+Viewing the matrix $\Sigma_n$ (the ``population'' Gram matrix) as a target, there have been many variations of sample mean Gram matrix estimators that are shown to provide exponential tails even though the initial observations are heavy tailed.
+See, for example, \cite{Catoni12}, \cite{Wei17} and \cite{Catoni17}, along with the references therein, for more details on a specific estimator and its properties.
+It should be noted that these authors do not study the estimator accuracy with respect to the RIP-norm. \item \emph{Outlier Contamination:} Real data, more often than not, is contaminated with outliers, and it is a difficult problem to remove or downweight observations when contamination is present.
+Robust statistics provide estimators that can ignore or downweight the observations suspected to be outliers and yet perform comparably when there is no contamination present in the data.
+Some simple examples include entry-wise medians or trimmed means.
+See \cite{Minsker15} and references therein for some more examples.
+Almost none of these estimators are simple averages but behave regularly in the sense that they can be expressed as averages up to a negligible asymptotic remainder term. \cite{Chen13} provide a simple estimator of the Gram matrix under adversarial corruption and case-wise contamination. \item \emph{Indirect Observations:} This example is taken from \cite{Loh12}.
 The setting is as follows.
 Instead of observing the real random vectors $(X_1, Y_1)$, $\ldots$, $(X_n, Y_n)$, we observe a sequence $(Z_1, Y_1), \ldots, (Z_n, Y_n)$ with $Z_i$ linked with $X_i$ via some conditional distribution that is for $1\le i\le n$,